-For timber works, relevant Australian Standard and TfNSW Specifications are to be used in the design, construction and surface and preservative treatments.
-Only certified timber under a reputable forest certification scheme (i.e PEFC / FSA) shall be used for timber works.
+For timber works, relevant Australian Standard and RMS Specifications are to be used in the design, construction and surface and preservative treatments.
 Design report and drawings shall clearly list all these documents to demonstrate how the most appropriate timber grade and timber treatments are used in the design and construction.